aacudad/DutchGPT/archived_projects/llm_from_scratch/README.md

 ## Overview

 This subproject represents an experimental attempt to build a basic large language model (LLM) architecture from scratch using PyTorch.
-The goal was to gain hands-on experience with the internal mechanics of transformer-based models by manually implementing core components, prior to any reliance on high-level libraries or pretrained models.
+The goal was to gain hands-on experience with the internal mechanics of transformer-based models by manually implementing core components.

 ## Project Motivation